mta-slipe/Slipe-WPF/README.md

 # Slipe WPF
 Slipe WPF is a first party module for [Slipe](https://mta-slipe.com).
 The goal of Slipe WPF is to bring support for Microsoft's Windows Presentation Foundation to Slipe.

+Slipe WPF is still a an experimental stage.

 ## Compiling
 When compiling the Slipe WPF module it's important to include the `-generated` option in the compile command.
 Otherwise generated `.g.cs` will not be included.
 For example:
 `slipe compile -module SlipeWPF -client-only -generated`

+Also, you will need to to mark your WPF project project as `"BlockEntryPoint": true` in your `.slipe` file.

 ## What's implemented
 Since WPF as a library is huge we have not implemented every single control and method, or even every approach to the frameorok.